 Once you save the broadcaster, click on Settings > Email.

 Receive incoming email for this address: If you check the box next to "Receive incoming email for this address," additional options will be displayed.
 If you want incoming email messages to log in your broadcaster’s dashboard, or if NationBuilder is your email provider, you must check the box next to “Receive incoming email for this address.”
 If NationBuilder is your email provider, this step will create the email address.
-If you use a 3rd party provider (e.g. Google Apps), here's how to forward emails to NationBuilder.
+If you use a 3rd party provider (e.g. G Suite), here's how to forward emails to NationBuilder.

 Mark new people as prospects, not supporters: Checking this box ensures that people have to actively indicate their interest in receiving bulk mail from your organization.
 Supporters are people who have opted into receiving communication from your organization and some groups send email blasts to their entire supporter list.
 More information on the differences between supporters and prospects is available.